-The Board meets five times a year and includes one Board strategy day.
-The Supervisory Committee meetings, which involve only the Non-Executive Directors, take place a minimum of once a year.
-Directors may from time to time be asked to vote on specific issues by email, which will be circulated by the Chair or the CEO.
+The Board meets four times a year plus one Board strategy day.
+Directors may from time to time be asked to vote on specific issues online, which will be communicated by the Chair or the CEO.

 As in any company, Directors' duties include a fiduciary duty to the Company and a duty of care to its employees.
 These, and other mandatory duties, are explained in the Code of Practice for Directors.
 Substantive agenda items may be requested by individual Directors in advance of Board meetings by contacting the Chair.
 It is at the discretion of the Chair as to whether these are included on the agenda.
 Other ad-hoc issues may be raised under 'any other business'.